 ASPCA and the Arms of Angels

 Your television is tuned-in to one of your favorite shows when a familiar ASPCA commercial appears on the screen.
 The iconic music of Sarah McLachlan begins to play in the background as you watch haunting images of puppies and kittens caged in horrendous conditions.
-It’s heartbreaking to imagine how terrified these animals must be, and you wonder how this can be happening in 2019.
+It’s heartbreaking to imagine how terrified these animals must be, and you wonder how this can be happening.
 First, you are sad, and maybe even cry.
 Then, you become mad and wonder what can be done to change this and help these animals.
 One of the answers to this question is very simple—you can volunteer!

 As veterinary nurses, we dedicate our lives to helping animals of all shapes and sizes because we are animal welfare warriors and are naturally drawn to want to help.
 Our veterinary skills also make us uniquely qualified to assist with situations like the ones we see in those heartbreaking commercials, and we are very fortunate to have so many opportunities to work and volunteer in such a variety of arenas in our field.
 You may think that you don’t possibly have the time, but you’re probably already doing a lot of volunteering as part of your everyday life.
 Most of us take home bottle babies and foster countless puppies, kittens, squirrels, and more.

 My career as a CVT started in 1982 after I graduated from St. Petersburg College.
 I worked in private specialty practice (ophthalmology) and currently work in general practice and with Nestle Purina Petcare.
 I have been able to take the skills I have learned over the course of my career and use them to help other veterinary professionals and patients as a volunteer.